Men’s preventive health tips

 Top health conditions and biggest risk factors for men

 Generally speaking, men are at a greater risk for a handful of health conditions.
 Heart disease, stroke, depression, lung cancer and prostate cancer are at the top the list.
-Knowing the risk factors of each of these conditions can help you understand your overall risk — and maybe encourage some lifestyle changes or a visit to your doctor.
-1,2
+Knowing the risk factors of each of these conditions can help you understand your overall risk — and maybe encourage some lifestyle changes or a visit to your doctor.1, 2

-Did you know heart disease is the leading case of death for men in the United States?2 That includes any condition that affects the heart or its valves.
+Did you know heart disease is the leading cause of death for men in the United States?2 That includes any condition that affects the heart or its valves.
 The most common is coronary heart disease, which is when a blockage forms in your arteries that prevents your heart from getting enough oxygen.
 Risk factors for heart disease include:

 - Older age